polkascan/py-substrate-metadata-docs/docs/polkadot/nominationpools.md

 ### set_metadata
 Set a new metadata for the pool.

-The dispatch origin of this call must be signed by the state toggler, or the root role of the pool.
+The dispatch origin of this call must be signed by the bouncer, or the root role of the pool.
 #### Attributes
 | Name | Type |
 | -------- | -------- |